Aditya-Attrish/flask-blog/README.md

-# flask-blog
+# Blog using flash
-i made for purpose of learning.
+## I made for purpose of learning.
-This is blog website which any can write blogs.
+1. I learnt flash and SQLAlchemy.
+2. I learnt boostrap that is CSS framework.
+3. I learnt image uploader.